katikuuu/Katikuuu/README.md

 Hi there 👋

-I'm Enock, a Senior Software Developer with over 5 years as a full-stack developer and experienced in Artificial Intelligence (AI), Machine Learning , Robotics , IOT, 3D printing , CAD , Database design , Desktop applications and web design , Mobile app development and many more.
+I'm Enock, a Senior Software Developer with over 5 years as a full-stack developer and experienced in Artificial Intelligence (AI), Machine Learning , Robotics , IOT, Cyber Security , 3D printing , CAD , Database design , Desktop applications and web design , Mobile app development and many more.
 Proficient in vast programming languages and highly experienced in managing large-scale IT projects from project design and developent  to launch.

 ## Github Streak